HebiRobotics/robot-config/README.md

 ### User data entries

 The optional `user_data` field may contain key:value data that gets stored in a "user data" parameter map.
-The keys must be alphanumeric and start with a letter.
+The keys must be alphanumeric with optional underscores and do not start with a number.
 Depending on the API, the values may be exposed as strings or as dynamic types.
 Example:

 ```
 user_data: